EPCompSci/portfolio-2020-andrewpeng02/README.md

 ## [Task Manager](https://github.com/andrewpeng02/task-manager-swiftUI/)
 ![](https://github.com/EPCompSci/portfolio-2020-andrewpeng02/blob/master/Task%20Manager.png)

 A basic task manager that supports adding, deleting, and finishing tasks with deadlines.
 I learned about basic animations and SwiftUI views in this project.
+Animations were the most challenging because it was not clear when a view would animate, but I eventually figured it out with some trial and error.

 # Other
 ## [GPU Monitor](https://github.com/andrewpeng02/gpu-monitor-plugin)